-The CJPA, as lead agency under CEQA, determined that preparation of an EIR was necessary for the project because there was "substantial evidence that the project may have a significant effect on the environment" in twelve topic areas.
+The City and County, as co-lead agencies under CEQA, determined that preparation of an EIR was necessary for the project because there was "substantial evidence that the project may have a significant effect on the environment" in twelve topic areas.

-On January 27, 2014, the CJPA sent the Notice of Preparation to governmental agencies, organizations and persons interested in the project and to the State Clearinghouse for distribution to State agencies to solicit input and to identify any concerns or issues that should be included in the EIR.
+On January 27, 2014, the City and County sent the Notice of Preparation to governmental agencies, organizations and persons interested in the project and to the State Clearinghouse for distribution to State agencies to solicit input and to identify any concerns or issues that should be included in the EIR.
 A scoping meeting was held on February 19, 2014 in Fort Bragg.

-On February 4, 2015, the CJPA released for public review the Draft EIR (State Clearinghouse No. 2014012058).
+On February 4, 2015, the City and County released for public review the Draft EIR (State Clearinghouse No. 2014012058).
 A 45-day public review and comment period on the Draft EIR began on February 9, 2015, and closed on March 26, 2015, and included a public hearing on March 19, 2015.
 During and following the end of the public review period, comments were received on the Draft EIR.
-The CJPA reviewed those comments to identify specific environmental concerns and to determine whether any additional environmental analysis would be required to respond to issues raised in the comments.
-The CJPA determined that the comments raised no new significant issues, and responses to all substantive comments received on the Draft EIR were prepared and included in a Response to Comments Document, which was made available on June 30, 2015 to all public agencies and citizens who commented on the Draft EIR.
+The City and County reviewed those comments to identify specific environmental concerns and to determine whether any additional environmental analysis would be required to respond to issues raised in the comments.
+The City and County initially determined that the comments raised no new significant issues, and responses to all substantive comments received on the Draft EIR were prepared and included in a Response to